Wondermondo 🢖 World 🢖 Wonders of North America 🢖 Wonders of the Caribbean 🢖 Wonders of Aruba

-Aruba is one of constituent countries of the Kingdom of Netherlands and is located in the Caribbean region.
+Aruba is one of the constituent countries of the Kingdom of the Netherlands and is located in the Caribbean region.

 On this small island are located several interesting rock formations and caves with petroglyphs and drawings created by Amerindian people.